Philip-Akrofi/starter-hugo-academic1/content/post/research-workshop/index.md

 ---
 ![](weixin-image_20231214200933.png)

 I﻿ will be facilitating a research workshop on using Zotero to manage literature and citations.
 Attendance is open to all.
 Find the details in the attached poster.
+You can watch the recording here: https://youtu.be/CvtPbC0Qz2c?si=ZsMtH9vIzvlqEd22